christofolo/christofolo.github.io/musictheory.md

 7. The 19th fret is B♮ or just "B" for short.
 8. The 20th fret is C again.
 (Note: 8th fret + 12 frets = 20th fret)

-You'll notice that the scale will contain each letter name and loop back to A after you reach G.
+You'll notice that the scale will contain each letter name and loop back to A after you reach G. This is called the C Major Scale because it starts with C:

 ![ ]({{ site.baseurl }}/images/c-major-scale-rainbow.png?abc){: .mx-auto.d-block :}

 Practice Exercises:

 1. If C is on fret 8, we also know that fret 20 is also "C" (just at a higher pitch) because it is 12 frets away.
-Can you work out what note is on fret 7?
+Can you work out what note is on fret 7 of the low E string?
 (Hint: 7+12=19) Can you figure out what note is on fret 5?
 Fret 3?
 Fret 1?
 2. Play the C major scale on the low E string.
 Say each note as you play it!
 3. Play the C major scale on the A string (starting on the 3rd fret).
 Say each note as you play it!